 Getting Started

 Abbreviations

-bl or blo back loop or back loop only
+back loop (bl) back loop (bl)

-dc2tog double crochet 2 stitches together
+single crochet 2 stitches together (sc2tog) double crochet 2 stitches together (dc2tog)

+Getting Started